Mechanical Engineering, B.S.

 Mechanical engineering curriculum

 Mechanical engineering deals with diverse engineering problems.
 The undergraduate curriculum covers the fundamental aspects of the field, emphasizes basic principles, and their use in solving engineering problems.
 The upper division course of study focuses on design, manufacturing process, robotics, computer-aided-engineering, thermal and fluid systems, mechanics of materials, micro and nano electronic device design and manufacturing, and machine integration and control.
 The curriculum incorporates hands-on experiences through laboratory work and design projects.
-The program provides flexibility to students in customizing their study through three option areas:
+The program provides flexibility to students in customizing their study through four option areas:

 - Micro/Nano Technology,